MS Norröna: Incidents

-In January 2004 there was an accident with the new Norröna in Tórshavn, when the ferry hit the wharf and suffered slight damage.
+In January 2004, there was an accident with the new Norröna in Tórshavn, when the ferry hit the wharf and suffered slight damage.

-In November 2007 the Norröna lost power in heavy seas near the Shetland Islands; the ferry began to roll and eighty cars were damaged on the car deck.
+In November 2007, Norröna lost power in heavy seas near the Shetland Islands; the ferry began to roll and eighty cars were damaged on the car deck.
 The ship was forced to stop at Lerwick for emergency repairs to the heavily damaged stabilisers.

-In August 2019 was 45 kg of cocaine and amphetamine discovered on the car deck of the Norröna off the coast of Iceland.
+In August 2019, 45 kg of cocaine and amphetamines discovered on the car deck of Norröna off the coast of Iceland.
 Icelandic police arrested the two suspected smugglers and seized the vehicle.

-In June 2025 fell a passenger overboard off the coast of Norway and was not recovered.
+In June 2025, a passenger fell overboard off the coast of Norway and was not recovered.